solomson/solomson.github.io/_posts/2020-05-23-productivity-on-windows-p4 copy.markdown

 To get started, first install the Windows Terminal `choco install microsoft-windows-terminal`

 I also recommend using PowerShell 7.x as your main shell, with a few settings.
-If you want to copy-paste mine, you can find them at dotfiles can be found at https://github.com/solomson/dotfiles/startup/raw , but beware that some of the settings are personalized.
+If you want to copy-paste mine, you can find them at dotfiles can be found <a href="https://github.com/solomson/dotfiles/startup/raw">here</a>, but beware that some of the settings are personalized.

 <!--more-->
 The end result will look something like this, given that you have the correct modules installed: